unisave-cloud/website/src/guides/http-and-the-web-explained-for-game-developers.md

 ## Uploading data

 Sometimes you may want to send data to a web server, instead of downloading it.
 For example, posting a message to Discord via a Discord bot webhook.
-When you create a webhook bot in Discord, you will get a URL similar to this:
+When you create a webhook bot in Discord, you get a URL similar to this:

 ```
 https://discord.com/api/webhooks/9513435431951/Liaa5j42ei3-4ke39-23